-These consolidated financial statements include the consolidated financial statements of the Group and its subsidiaries as of December 31, 2015.
-They were approved by the Board of Directors on February 5, 2016.
+These consolidated financial statements include the consolidated financial statements of the Group and its subsidiaries as of December 31, 2016.
+They were approved by the Board of Directors on February 3, 2017 and are subject to approval by the annual meeting of shareholders on March 23, 2017.